AsaiKen/tagomori/README.md

 * At this time, tagomori generates Japanese text logs in most cases.
 Sorry.
 * Auto-getnerated exploits assumes that the attacker account address is 73E83E2Ab2ca3967db126F9534808C92320cbb90 and the balance of this account is more than 1 ETH.
 At this time, this attacker address is hard-coded.
 So if this account has been modified abnormally, tagomori can not work well.
 * Java binding of [z3](https://github.com/Z3Prover/z3) library is unstable and sometimes halt abnormally.
 In such case, run the same command again.
-* When "-guardian" specified, tagomori only scan the contracts which balance is more than 1 ETH.
+* When "-guardian" specified, tagomori only scan contracts which balance is more than 1 ETH.

 LICENSE
 -----